-Subsequent improvements to the Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems, and removed this stretch of Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
-The City also enlarged the storm sewer system within the basin, from 55th and Delaware to 38th and Sandusky, to solve chronic storm sewer backup problems at numerous locations during times of heavy rainfall.
-Nevertheless, there has been some continued localized flooding due to individual residential landscaping and drainage patterns in the generally level terrain.
+Subsequent improvements to the Little Joe Creek channel by the City and the US Army Corps of Engineers between 1978 and 1981 largely solved the riverine flooding problems along the creek, and removed much-but not this stretch of Little Joe Creek from both FEMA's SFHA and the City's Regulatory Floodplain.
+Expansion of the storm sewer network in this area during the 1990s has eliminated the sewer backup and street flooding that used to occur after heavy rains.
+The culvert that carries Little Joe Creek under E. 58th St. has also been enlarged and four new storm sewers installed just east of the creek-one of them directly in front of the local Repetitive Loss Property.
+Nevertheless, all of the properties in RLA #22 are either within or touched by the City of Tulsa's Regulatory Floodplain.
+There has been some continued localized flooding in the neighborhood due to the slab on grade foundations of the homes and individual residential landscaping and drainage patterns in the generally level terrain.